boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

     AWS_REGION=us-east-1 TS_ENV=prod terraspace up demo
     AWS_REGION=us-west-2 TS_ENV=prod terraspace up demo

+## Azure Example

+Here's a structure that takes advantage of layering and multiple-locations for Azure:

+    app/stacks/demo/tfvars
+    ├── eastus
+    │   ├── dev.tfvars
+    │   └── prod.tfvars
+    └── westus
+        ├── dev.tfvars
+        └── prod.tfvars

+For Azure, switching locations can be done by using the `az configure` command:

+    az configure --defaults location=eastus
+    terraspace up demo
+    az configure --defaults location=westus
+    terraspace up demo

+Note, you check the current Azure location, you can use:

+    az configure --list-defaults
+    cat ~/.azure/config # also works, it's where az writes settings

+You can use the same code for different environments in the different regions also:

+    az configure --defaults location=eastus
+    TS_ENV=prod terraspace up demo
+    az configure --defaults location=westus
+    TS_ENV=prod terraspace up demo

 ## Google Cloud Example

 Here's a structure that takes advantage of layering and multiple-regions for Google Cloud: